 Individual bathtubs are rarely found by archaeologists because the Romans associated bathing with sweating and exercising and they washed themselves in public or private bath establishments.
 The specimen found at Agrigento was perhaps utilised by a landlady who did not go to public baths.

-Museo Archeologico Regionale di Agrigento: Vth century BC statues: (left) torso of a warrior; (right) the Ephebe of Agrigento (you may wish to see the bronze Ephebe of Selinunte and that of Reggio Calabria and the Youth or Charioteer of Motya)
+Museo Archeologico Regionale di Agrigento: Vth century BC statues: (left) torso of a warrior; (right) the Ephebe of Agrigento (you may wish to see the Ephebe of Selinunte, that of Reggio Calabria and the Youth or Charioteer of Motya)

 The torso of the warrior was most likely a statue decorating the pediment of a temple.
 The Ephebe is high slightly more than 3 feet and it was found in 1897 (that of Selinunte in 1882).
 It was most likely made in Greece.
 It retains traces of red painting on the hair (similar to that of Reggio Calabria).
 It portrays a kouros, a Greek word meaning boy, youth of a noble rank, but some details (e.g. the neck) are not consistent with the assumed young age of the model.

 Move to Agrigento - The Temples.